 - A project reflects applied field research or creative effort, often suited to the student's individual and/or professional goals; - A project allows application of technical skills and knowledge with a practical emphasis. - 2.
 The chair of the committee shall meet initially with the student to approve the project, bibliography and methodology.
 A timetable shall be established to include reasonable deadlines for completion; - 3.
+The student will send the project to the other two committee members for review within a time frame that will allow them to read and provide feedback to the student. - 4.
 The chair of the committee will sign the project to indicate approval.